esper-io/dev-docs/docs/home/console.md

 This setting enables you to restrict the number of Google accounts that can be added on the device and used with Google apps like Gmail, Google Play Store, and YouTube.
 By default, any number of accounts can be added to a specific device; this setting restricts this number.
 For example, if you set this setting to two, only two accounts will be permitted on the device, further addition (or deletion) of accounts will not be possible unless a different Compliance policy is reapplied.

-If you don’t check the Google account restrictions box and plan to provision your device in Multi application mode, we recommend disabling Google Play Store to prevent installation of unapproved apps.
+**NOTE**: If you don’t check the Google account restrictions box and plan to provision your device in Multi application mode, we recommend disabling Google Play Store to prevent installation of unapproved apps.

 :::tip
 The Google Account Restriction feature is applicable only to Google Mobile Services (GMS) Android devices.
-If you include the Android Settings App and wish to prevent any Google accounts from being added, set Number of accounts to 0.
+If you include the Android Settings App and wish to prevent any Google accounts from being added, set **Number of accounts** to 0.
 :::

 **Factory Reset Protection**